U.S. 'hopeful' on pastor's release, unaware of a deal with Turkey

 Late on Wednesday, U.S. Secretary of State Mike Pompeo said releasing Brunson would be the right thing for Turkey to do.

-NBC cited its sources as saying that under an agreement that U.S. administration officials recently reached with Turkey, Brunson is supposed to be released after certain charges against him are dropped at his next court hearing on Friday.
+NBC cited sources as saying that under an agreement U.S. officials reached recently with Turkey, Brunson would be released after certain charges against him were dropped at his next court hearing.

+The Post said the deal included lifting U.S. sanctions, some already imposed and others threatened.
+Charges against Brunson would be reduced and he would be sentenced to time served or be allowed to serve any remaining term in the United States, the Post said, citing U.S. officials and people close to the case.

 The Turkish lira firmed on the report.